 Currently approximately 3.5 million Australians are receiving further support through the JobKeeper subsidy.
 The total number of JobKeeper applications processed by organisations within the City of Melton in June 2020 was 10,595 (The Treasury, 2020).
-While employees of these companies are not necessarily local residents, it does highlight a tod in the municipality.

-concerning picture for businesses located in the municipality.
+While employees of these companies are not necessarily local residents, it does highlight a concerning picture for businesses located in the municipality.